 Please note that the information below may not reflect the most up-to-date information.
 In light of the COVID-19 pandemic, CPS services may be modified at any time.
-Please see our homepage for the most up-to-date information on CPS services.
+Please call our office (610-683-4072) for the most up-to-date information on CPS services.

-The counseling process begins by scheduling an appointment.
-To do this, you will need to call the office at 610-683-4072 to schedule an initial consultation appointment.
+The counseling process begins by scheduling an initial consultation appointment.
+To do this, you will need to call the office at 610-683-4072.

 All information and data of Counseling & Psychological Services is confidential and will not be disclosed to any other person or agency without the student's consent, except as required by law and professional ethics.
 Please request a copy of the CPS Informed Consent Form or ask to speak with a counselor for more information regarding exceptions to confidentiality.

 Throughout the academic year, students encounter difficult problems.
 In many instances, talking to a professional counselor is helpful.
 Counseling & Psychological Services is available for students who are dealing with a wide variety of personal, interpersonal, and family problems.
 The following statements are examples of typical counseling concerns: